GitHub Issue Management: Best Practices for Defect Tracking

 • Jira.
 When applying the Jira tool for project management, you can integrate GitHub Issues to bridge the gap between code development and project tracking.
 You can sync issues between GitHub and Jira to manage tasks in Jira while keeping developers informed in GitHub.

-By integrating GitHub Issues with other tools and leveraging automation, you can create a more efficient and cohesive workflow.
-These improvements not only save time but also guarantee that your projects are delivered on time.
+By connecting GitHub Issues with the tools your team already relies on, you create a more efficient and cohesive workflow.
+These improvements not only save time but also help make sure your projects are delivered on schedule.

 How to Create an Issue: A Step-By-Step Guide